HackZy01/eos-compilation/README.md

-# Elementary OS 6.1 compile-script
+# Elementary OS compile script
 ![Elementary OS 6 Logo](https://github.com/HackZy01/Elementary-OS-compile-script/blob/main/images/eOS-6-Logo.png)

-This is .sh script that will compile Elementary OS 6.1 iso for you This script works only on Ubuntu and Debian and Arch based distros!
+This is .sh script that will compile Elementary OS iso of your choice This script doesnt't work on Fedora!

 - Tested on: